DexWinBet

 Dexwin’s growth had plateaued, with low engagement across key metrics.
 The product also lacked the structure needed to support new verticals and scale well

-High bounce rates before placing bets
+High bounce rates among new users ~78% before placing bets

 Product was not scalable to support Casino and Fantasy expansion